Apple has changed its MacBook connection standard from Thunderbolt 3 to “Thunderbolt / USB 4”.

 What is Thunderbolt 4 hubbing?

 Thunderbolt 4 is, in some ways, just a software upgrade for Mac users.
-You need Apple’s latest operating system, Big Sur, to get its new hubbing functionality.
+You need at least Apple’s Big Sur operating system (macOS 11) to get its new hubbing functionality.

 Hubbing does away with the risks of Thunderbolt device daisy-chaining.